Queensland Family Law Practice

 The 4-step process for property settlement

-Property settlement negotiations are usually considered in percentage terms that will be adjusted throughout the 4-step process.
-The objective of the 4-step process is to ascertain what the courts would consider a ‘just and equitable’ division of your asset pool following separation.
+The Family Law Courts in Australia use a 4-step process to assess what each party would likely receive from the relationship asset pool during divorce and property settlement in Australia.
+Property settlement negotiations are typically considered in percentage terms, which are adjusted throughout the 4-step process.
+The aim of this process is to determine what the courts would consider a ‘just and equitable’ division of the asset pool following separation in the context of divorce and property settlement in Australia.

 So, lets start with step one: